 Our Work With Aboriginal Communities

-We work with Aboriginal communities in a range of areas including the provision of community services and child protection, policing, out-of-home care, disability services, local councils, Aboriginal land councils, housing, juvenile justice and corrections.
+We take complaints from Aboriginal individuals, organisations and communities about community services and child protection, out-of-home care, disability services, local councils, Aboriginal land councils, housing, education, juvenile justice and corrections.

 See related reports.